-This past year, in the Spring of 2019, there wasn’t a problem.
+Looking back, in the Spring of 2019 there wasn’t a problem.
 The High Sabbath coincided with the weekly Sabbath, so (almost) everybody started the count on 16 Aviv, the day after the Sabbath – it doesn’t matter which Sabbath.
 Shavuot was also on the first day of the week with both methods of counting, since they started at the same time.
 The previous year, 2018, was the same way so there wasn’t any problem there either, unless you took issue with whether or not it was actually the first month.

 Since I’m using the Hillel calendar, I’ve also chosen to follow the Jewish method of counting the days of the Omer (wave sheaf).
 Well, that’s still ambiguous.
 I’ve decided to use the predominate method practiced today in Jewish communities.
-I will begin the count on the day after the High Sabbath, 16 Aviv, and end with Shavuot on 6 Sivan, which happens to be a Friday this coming year.
+On my calendar, I will begin the count on the day after the High Sabbath, 16 Aviv, and end with Shavuot on 6 Sivan, which happens to be a Friday in 5780/2020.
 And when the people that I fellowship with gather on the following Sunday to celebrate Shavuot, I think I’ll probably join them.
 Keeping the Feast is more important than arguing about the date.

 When my calendar is complete, I will post it here and at Messianic Torah Portion.

 Update: Read about and download the completed calendar here.